 Latest news from the FairWild Foundation

-The meeting was co-organised by the FairWild Foundation and TRAFFIC (the wildlife monitoring network, and a FairWild Foundation partner), and hosted by the Organic Herb Trading Company (OHTC), a registered trader of FairWild ingredients.
+The meeting held was co-organised by the FairWild Foundation and TRAFFIC (a FairWild Foundation partner), and hosted by Neal’s Yard Remedies (NYR), a registered FairWild Licensee (manufacturer using FairWild ingredients).

 Bac Kan, Viet Nam, October 2015 — A three-year sustainable wild plant harvesting and trade project launched in Bac Kan province aims to improve the livelihoods of at least 1,000 low-income households, according to principles of the FairWild Standard.

 The Enhancing management and benefit flows in Vietnam’s wild medicinal plant products project will improve market opportunities and skills in sustainable harvesting practices for local collectors of wild medicinal and aromatic plants (MAPs) in the buffer zones of Ba Be National Park, Nam Xuan Lac Species and Habitat Conservation Area, Kim Hy Nature Reserve, and Ngan Son district.